MatthewScargill/Quantum-Billiards-BEM/README.md

-# helmholtz-bem-billiards
-Boundary Element Method (BEM) toolkit for the 2D Helmholtz equation in billiard domains (circle, rectangle/square, cardioid, stadium in progress).
-It assembles boundary integral operators, scans wavenumbers to find resonant modes, and includes simple visualisation and spectral statistics utilities.
+# Boundary Element Method for Quantum Billiards

+Spectrum solver for 2D Helmholtz quantum billiard problems.
+Implements a Boundary Element Method (BEM) to construct boundary data, assemble boundary integral operators, and scan wavenumbers to approximate resonant modes.
+Includes simple spectrum and billiard visualisations.

+## Overview (with scientific backing)

-Features
+## Features
-•	Domains: Circle, Rectangle/Square, Cardioid (stadium WIP)

-•	BEM building blocks: boundary parameterisations, tangents/normals, quadrature weights

-•	Operators: single-layer (and hooks for others)

-•	Resonance search: scan k and detect minima of singular values

-•	Visualisation: quick plots of boundaries and resonance diagnostics

-•	Spectral tools: unfolding and nearest-neighbour spacing stats (Wigner–Dyson, etc.)
+list of things it can do

+## Quickstart example

+(maybe merge the above 2)

+## Structure

+##

+Contributions, extensions, or research discussions are welcome.